ChrisHerrera90/Complete-AWS-Cloud-Security-Architecture-Design-and-Splunk-Detection-Against-Simlulated-Attacks/Phase 4 - Deploying the EC2 Splunk Server and Target Workstations/Phase 4 README.md

 ## 🎯 Main Target Goals for this Phase:
 - Create a Linux EC2 to install and deploy Splunk in the public subnet.
 - Create two additionally Windows EC2 workstations in the private subnet.
-- Configure all relevant security groups and NACLs for all instances.
+- Configure all relevant security groups for all instances.

 ---